CBF™ Suspension – Patent Number US 9,O61,729

 Rise: Commonly referred to as “brake jack,” rise occurs when rear braking forces are at odds with the riders forward momentum and the result is stiffening and extension of the rear suspension.
 This results in two negatives: The rear wheel loses traction and skips over the ground, and with the rise of the suspension, the rider’s weight is transferred forward and over the front wheel while steepening the geometry.
 Rise is common with high single pivot bikes.

 Anti-Rise: Also known as “brake squat,” anti-rise occurs when the rear suspension compresses or “squats” into its travel while braking.
 This is more favorable than rise because it slackens and lowers the geometry and keeps the rider’s weight back which is more stable when going downhill, however too much anti-rise can result in a less active suspension and loss of traction.
-Anti Rise is how much the bike pushes back (like statement above) however on the back of the bike during braking you want the bike to squat slightly to counter the riders mass from shifting forward dramatically.
-100% would feel like too much when talking about braking.
+However, on the back of the bike during braking you want the bike to squat slightly to counter the rider's mass shifting forward dramatically during braking.
+100 percent anti-rise would feel like too much.
 Anti-Rise is common on low single pivot bikes.

 Pedal Kick: As the rear axle moves throughout travel, its distance in relation to the bottom bracket changes.
 If this changes too dramatically in any one direction, especially rearward, chain “growth” results, tugging the chain and in turn the cranks back so that the pedals “kick” back as well.
 In other words, the forces are translated the opposite direction, from the suspension through the drivetrain to the rider, resulting in unwanted pedal movement.
 I think we can all agree that this is a negative.
 Pedal kick is common with high single pivot bikes.